zyantific/zydis/README.md

 might fail to detect that relocation information must be emitted.
 This can be forced by passing `-DCMAKE_POSITION_INDEPENDENT_CODE=ON` to the CMake invocation.

+## Consulting and Business Support
+We offer consulting services and professional business support for Zydis.
+If you need a custom extension, require help in integrating Zydis into your product or simply want contractually guaranteed updates and turnaround times, we are happy to assist with that!
+Please contact us at business@zyantific.com.

 ## Donations

 Since GitHub Sponsors currently doesn't support sponsoring teams directly, donations are collected and distributed using [flobernd](https://github.com/users/flobernd/sponsorship)s account.